 Finally!
 The solution to lined blockwork/concrete walls is here….

-For years buildings have used the common scenario where they line a blockwork or concrete wall with plasterboard.
+In recent years, lining blockwork or concrete walls with plasterboard has become very common.
 The wall liner systems use adjustable brackets to level irregularities on uneven layers and they can accommodate large service runs with little or no preparation needed, making them very popular on site.

-In corridors in particular they want it to look nice, so either a dot and dab, or a metal stud system (for example GypLyner) is used to line the rigid wall construction with a plasterboard layer that can be finished nicely.
+In corridors where a straight and smooth wall is highly desirable, dot and dab or a metal stud system (for example GypLyner) is used to line the rigid wall construction with a plasterboard layer that can be finished to a high standard.

 The Problem